 We are fully mobile and equipped to perform paint protection

 film installations anywhere from a client's home garage to a dealership

 showroom.
-The typical application process takes about three hours, and we appreciate that you have more important things to do than sit in a waiting room.
+The typical application process takes about three to four hours, and we appreciate that you have more important things to do than sit in a waiting room.